dgarciamijares/ForecastingHondaAccordSales/README.md

 ## License

-Specify the license for your project.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.